 Repeat this 11 times – once for each remaining month of the year.

-Once complete, you will have successfully shifted from a one-size-fits-all pricing strategy to one that optimizes your month-by-month earning potential.
+You have now successfully shifted from a one-size-fits-all pricing strategy to one that optimizes your month-by-month earning potential.

 Step 3: Increasing Prices for Times of High Demand